We’ve all had to sit through that all-hands meeting where leadership unveils that year’s big, overarching objectives.

 What can we do as a team to contribute to this goal?

+Including your team in key conversations is crucial in how to improve team utilization.
 For example, your organization has decided they want a reputation as a thought leader in the human resources space.

 What are some things your team can do to push that forward?
 Open the floor to your team’s suggestions.
 From writing guest posts for reputable blogs and publications, to speaking at industry events, to hosting webinars—the list goes on and on.